frederic-perez/AmE-dictionary/data/idioms.md

 __turn away__ To refuse to let someone come into a place.
 __turn on someone__ To attack someone. _I thought the strange dog was friendly, but suddenly it turned on me and bit me._
 __turn out__ __6__ _v_ To result or end up as; to be ultimately discovered or considered to be (something). _I thought the dinner turned out really well!_ _He turned out to be a liar when all was said and done._ _Turns out I never lost the ticket—it was in my pocket the whole time!_
-__turn the tables__ To change or reverse something dramatically. _Wow, they really turned the tables on their opponents after the intermission.
+__turn the tables__ :two: To change or reverse something dramatically. _Wow, they really turned the tables on their opponents after the intermission.
 The score went from 0-3 to 5-3!_
 __turn up the heat (on someone or something)__ To put pressure on someone or something; apply additional pressure to someone or something. _The FBI turned the heat up on the gang.
 The police turned up the heat on the people who park illegally every day._
 __turning the tables__ :two::hammer: _Feds turning the tables on sexual predators._
 __twiddle one’s thumbs__ :astonished: Be bored or idle, as in _There I sat for three hours, twiddling my thumbs, while he made call after call._ This expression alludes to the habit of idly turning one’s thumbs about one another during a period of inactivity.